doublez13/pystub/README.md

 ```

 ### Socket
 By default, Pystub binds to 127.0.0.1:53.
 This can be modified by changing the `listen` parameter in the `pystub.yml` file.
 If left blank, Pystub will bind to all IPs on port 53.
 If you'd prefer not to run Pystub as root, you can grant the CAP_NET_BIND_SERVICE capability.
+This is how the service file is configured.

 ### Running as a service
 The Systemd unit file is configured to run Pystub as a dynamic (sandboxed) user, with `CAP_NET_BIND_SERVICE` granted in order to bind to port 53.